mavlink/mavlink-devguide/en/mavgen_python/README.md

 The `setup_signing()` method sets up the `MAVLink` object owned by the connection and provides some additional code:
 - If `link_id` is not specified then internally the value is iterated.
-- If `initial_timestamp` then an appropriate value for current time is populated from the underlying OS.
+- If `initial_timestamp` is not set then an appropriate value for current time is populated from the underlying OS.